 Creating a full map of your family history from the beginning to the present would require a staggering amount of paperwork.
-Genealogy searches like Ancestry.com work like popular search engines by digging into databases and collections to find anything from census reports, images and articles relevant to your family’s history.
-With 14 billion records, 4 billion names and 29,000 searchable collections, sheer volume is enough to make Ancestry impressive.
+Ancestry.com is a genealogy website that works like popular search engines by digging into databases and collections to find anything from census reports, images and articles relevant to your family’s history.
+With billions of records, names and searchable collections, sheer volume is enough to make Ancestry impressive.

 You can view records in detail with an enhanced image viewer when you find a source that interests you.
 This feature is available to members of all subscription levels and makes viewing scanned documents easy.
-It can be hard to read handwritten documents clearly, so this eliminates confusion and frustration when looking for only one or two names in a large passenger list or census page full of names.
+It can be hard to read handwritten documents clearly, so this eliminates confusion and frustration when you're looking for only one or two names in a large passenger list or census page full of names.

 The unique features on Ancestry cost more than comparable services, but this genealogy website has plenty of free features available to all members.
 Among these features is the online family tree builder.
-This tool is similar to the corresponding genealogy software connected to Ancestry.com.
+This tool is similar to the corresponding genealogy software for Ancestry.com.
 On it, you can build one or multiple family trees online or upload a GEDCOM file of your own to start with a prebuilt tree.

 The paid features on Ancestry are expensive, but effective and valuable resources.
 Among them is DNA testing to find information about your family you can't find in old records.
 The autosomal DNA test from Ancestry only needs a small saliva sample from you to match your genetic markers with the 700,000 mapped locations.
-The matches in your DNA correspond with locations and people in Ancestry's database so you can find regions around the world where your mother and father's sides originate.
+The matches in your DNA correspond with locations and people in Ancestry's database so you can find regions around the world where your parents' sides originate.
 Once you view your results, you can even connect with living relatives around the world who have also taken this DNA test.

 Another interesting part of Ancestry.com's online community is the World Archives project.
 This is how Ancestry.com gathers its extensive library of records.
 If you have non-digitized records, images or other sources, you can add them to Ancestry's searchable index.
 This is how a large portion of its massive database forms.
-By contributing and using this feature, you continue the legacy of genealogists and help others find their family.
+By contributing and using this feature, you continue the legacy of genealogists and help others find their families.

 Help & Support